 Is it too hot in summer to be hiking all day?

 Actually, not all!
 The West coast of the Algarve is a totally different climate zone than Lagos and the rest of the region.
 It is always cooler and windier, and heat is rarely a concern, even on the hottest days.
 You will be surprised how cold it gets, even in summer!
 By sundown, it will be perfectly pleasant or even cold, even in August.

 A tour will never be cancelled beforehand due to bad weather.
-We do not rely on weather forecasts but always go see the "live" weather before making any decision.
+We do not rely on weather forecasts but always go see the "live" weather with our own eyes.

 This is because...

-1) The weather on the West Coast can be completely different than in Lagos, so a rainy day here might be a sunny one out there.
+1) The weather on the West Coast is completely different than in Lagos, so a rainy day here might be a sunny one out there.

-2) The weather on the West Coast is notoriously difficult to predict, so the only thing to do is go see it with our own eyes.
+2) The weather on the West Coast is notoriously difficult to predict.

-3) The weather on the West Coast can change in the blink of an eye, from rainy to sunny or vice versa, so cancelling a tour preemptively would be folly.
+3) The weather on the West Coast changes very quickly, from rainy to sunny or vice versa.

 So, no matter what the weather seems, the tour will begin.
 We will drive out to assess the situation in person, and make the best of whatever Nature throws at us.